firmianay/Life-long-Learner/linux-kernel-development/chapter-3.md

 ## Process Descriptor and the Task Structure

 The kernel stores the list of processes in a circular doubly linked list called the `task list`.
 Each element in the task list is a `process descriptor` of the type `struct task_struct`, which is defined in `<linux/sched.h>`.
-The process descriptor contains all teh information about a specific process.
+The process descriptor contains all the information about a specific process.

 ![img](./pic/ch3_1.png)